taylorhackbart/RandomPasswordGen/README.md

 Once everything has been followed correctly, it will generate a random password given the parameters you have allowed.

 <img src= "https://github.com/taylorhackbart/RandomPasswordGen/blob/master/images/img8.png">

+You can also click the "generate password" button, and it will start the process over

 ## Technologies Used
 To create these pages, we have a very basic html page with some css styling to create the box.
 The main portion of this webpage has been developed using JavaScript.